openstack-archive/sahara-specs/specs/liberty/cluster-creation-with-trust.rst

 The proposed workflow:

-1. User requests cluster creation or scaling
+1. User requests cluster creation or scaling.
 2. Sahara creates trust to be used for OpenStack operation.
-Trust is stored in memory only (probably context is the good place to put it).
-No serialization to DB.
+This trust is stored in the DB in the cluster's trust_id field.
-3. Sahara finishes cluster provisioning and deletes trust.
+3. Sahara finishes cluster provisioning or the periodic cluster cleanup task recognizes that cluster activation has timed out and uses the trust to delete the cluster.
+4. Sahara deletes the trust.

 For safety reasons created trusts should be limited by time, but their life time should be sufficient for cluster creation.
 Parameter in config file with